mcarton/libjsonxx/README.md

 C++11 JSON library.

 libjson++ provides the implementation of classes and functions to read and write JSON objects in C++.
-It's written in a STL-style and is thought to integrate to the standard library.
+It's written in a STL-style and is designed to integrate well with the standard library.

 Compilation
 -----------